 Advocating for Reform

 We seek to ensure that abusive detention practices and trends receive international attention; that national policies and laws respect international human rights principles; that global initiatives and agendas respond to on-the-ground needs; and that international human rights mechanisms have domestic impact.Read our latest advocacy reports

 We work with local NGOs around the world to develop evidence and strengthen their campaigns to improve the treatment of vulnerable migrants and asylum seekers.
 Our training sessions for NGO partners, Geneva Advocacy Weeks, and public webinars brief activists on how to harness the UN human rights system to challenge abusive and arbitrary migration-related detention in their countries.Learn about our work supporting local advocates

-The Global Detention Project was initially conceived in 2005 by students at the Graduate Institute of International and Development Studies in Geneva as a tool for improving transparency of detention regimes by systematically documenting where and in what conditions migrants and asylum seekers are detained.
+The Global Detention Project (GDP) was initially established in 2006 by students at the Graduate Institute of International and Development Studies in Geneva.
+Seeking to improve transparency of detention regimes, they began systematically documenting where and in what conditions migrants, refugees, and asylum seekers are detained.